scokobro/professional-identity/profIdent-draft1.md

 The Japanese journalist, as a result of the diversity of educational backgrounds - surely a strength in terms of diversity of knoweldge - lack any external power base (see article in Tumber!);

-TO be autonomius invites suspicion - to be outside a publicly legitimised organisation - the reputation of trades unions, other than the 'company unions' prevalent across much of Japanee industry is as 'trouble makers obsessed with Marxist doctrine'(CHECK!) - is to lose a credibility and social trust.
+To be autonomus invites suspicion - to be outside a publicly legitimised organisation - the reputation of trades unions, other than the 'company unions' prevalent across much of Japanese industry is as 'trouble makers obsessed with Marxist doctrine'(CHECK!) - is to lose a credibility and social trust.
 Thus, without some sort of legitimate (by whose standards?) body to which they can refer, journalists are effectively restricted to acting within the bounds of the vertical company-based structure.
 The 'media-wide' cooperation that David Kaye referred to necessary to effect a concerted push back against top-down pressure is near impossible.

 > ジャーナリストというより朝日新聞社員としての仕事をしている図式です

 quote from - 新聞協会賞を2度受賞した*依光隆明*朝日新聞社編集委員
 [@JCEJ:2014]

+Then there is the question of industry autonomy from government power.
+The structures of the mass media (and in the broader economy in which media companies exist), gradually put in place over the 70 years since the end of WW2, has turned out to be a double-edged sword.
+The sections below focus on the linkages between legislation/regulation and media industries which can be seen as political pressure points, which are none the less so for not being employed as such.

+### The Broadcast Act{-}

+Identified by Kaye as an obvious political pressure point.
+Takaichi Sanae statements during 2015/6.
+Kaye suggets some 3rd party regualtor equivale to the US Federal Communicatoons Commission(FCC).
+Such a body did exist briefly for a few days during the period between the passing of the Broadcast Act and the end of the US occupation, when it was the bodies first and most significant act was to dissolve itself, returning control of broadcasting to a ministry.
+So while there is a precedent for such a body, it is not altogether a promising one.

+### Newspaper Resale System & Antimonopoly Rules {-}

+* Weakness of JFTC
+* Pricing cartel
+* _Saihan seido_

+The _tokushū shitei_ status of newspapers is a purely regulatory matter, the JFTC could decide to rescind it at any point.
+Occasional government reassessments of its social value serve to remind the newspaper industry of this.

 ## Ethics